d-led/independent_liveview_components_experiment/README.md

 - 3 independent nodes connected in a cluster
 - [main_app](./main_app/) acts as the front-end, serving the [main page](main_app/lib/main_app_web/live/main_live.ex)
 - [global_service](./global_service/) and [private_service](./private_service/) [push rendered partial LiveViews](private_service/lib/private_service/private_click_aggregator_service.ex) into Pub/Sub, to which the `main_app` is subscribed, rendering them as they are, within the main view.
+- the services also expose their own LiveViews for e.g. their "admin" purposes

 ### Challenges